alexmcdermid/railestate/README.md

 ## Overview

 Railestate is a web application built with Ruby on Rails 7, serving as a playground for exploring the Hotwired suite.
 This suite, which includes Turbo and Stimulus, allows for SPA-like interactivity within a Rails application.
 Tailwind CSS is used for styling, and PostgreSQL serves as the database.
 The application also supports OAuth authentication with Google and enables image uploads that are stored in AWS.
 For consistent development and deployment, Railestate is containerized using Docker.
+The application also features a RESTful API for programmatic access to Railestate listings.

 ## Features